qlik-oss/qlik-cli/README.md

 # qlik-cli

 **qlik-cli**, known on the command line simply as `qlik`, is a CLI generated directly from API specifications.
-It is meant to be used for basically any task against Qlik Sense SaaS.
+It allows you to do basically any task towards Qlik Sense SaaS leveraging all its public APIs.

 The project will be open-sourced in the near future.
 Until then however, this repo will serve as a placeholder and a mirror for releases.